Kkritos/Rapster/README.md

 ##### Suggestion:
 Taking different values of seed number corresponds to different realizations of the system under the same initial conditions.
 Passing the argument $$\tt\$ RANDOM$$ in the -s flag, simulates the star cluster with a pseudo-randomly generated number.
+Notice this syntax works only in the bash environment.

 <a name="outputfiles"></a>
 ### 5. Output files: